Are pesticides harmful to humans and the environment?

 Pesticides are used for growing all kinds of food.
 As a result, residues can end up in anything that is grown using conventional agricultural techniques.
 In addition to the pesticides applied during cultivation, crops can also absorb pesticides that have lingered in the soil from past applications.
 Residues can also end up in animal-based foods such as milk, eggs, and meat through animal feed that contains high amounts of pesticide residue.

-In the European Union a comprehensive legislative framework was established including rules for the approval of active substances, in which foods they can be used and their permissible residues levels.
-Pesticide residues are the very small amounts of pesticides that can remain in or on a crop after harvesting or storage.
+In the EU, a comprehensive legislative framework was established including rules for the approval of active substances, in which foods they can be used and their permissible residues levels.
+Pesticide residues are extremely tiny amounts of pesticides that can remain in or on a crop after harvesting or storage.
 These residues can make their way into food products made from these crops.
 Pesticide residues also include any breakdown products or metabolites from the pesticide.

-These limits are determined after thorough evaluation of scientific data and are meant to be significantly lower than levels that could pose health risks.
+These limits are determined after thorough evaluation of scientific data and are meant to be significantly lower than levels that could pose health risks.2

 Are pesticides harmful to human health?

-Certain pesticides can act as endocrine disruptors, mimicking or interfering with hormones in the body , which can result in reproductive and developmental disorders.5 Continuous exposure to high amounts of toxic pesticides like chlordecone, lindane, endosulfan, and carbofuran is known to cause adverse effects such as liver damage, reproductive system disruption, and neurological impairment.4
+Certain pesticides can act as endocrine disruptors, mimicking or interfering with hormones in the body, which can result in reproductive and developmental disorders.5 All new pesticides are tested for such effects before they are approved, and substances found to have these properties have been removed from the market.
+Problems mainly arise from older pesticides or their breakdown products that persist in the environment for many years (sometimes decades) potentially affecting soils and waterways in highly agricultural regions.
+Continuous exposure to very high amounts of older toxic pesticides like chlordecone, lindane, endosulfan, and carbofuran is known to cause adverse effects such as liver damage, reproductive system disruption, and neurological impairment.4

 Pesticides can also disrupt cellular processes and cause DNA damage, potentially leading to development of cancerous cells.4 Particularly, the pesticide glyphosate has been linked to an increased risk of developing tumours.6